fbpx

 How Strategies Like the Rational Special Situations Income Fund (RFXIX) Can Help Investors Find Alpha in the New Market Environment

-By Michael Schoonover | August 2023
+By Michael Schoonover | July 2024

 During the 40-year bond bull market, it was often enough to “be the market” for successful fixed income investing, but today we’ll explain why in the current environment, it’s important for investors to be doing more.

-In the past, investors looking for more could easily identify outperforming products in terms of return and/or yield, as there was little stress in the market to reveal weakness in the portfolios, especially during the period of unprecedented monetary policy between 2009 and 2021.
+In the past, investors looking for more could easily identify outperforming products in terms of return and/ or yield, as there was little stress in the market to reveal weakness in the portfolios, especially during the period of unprecedented monetary policy between 2009 and 2021.

 In many cases, though, the outperformance was not due to manager skill (alpha) but rather leveraged exposure to systematic market risks (beta).
 Some disruptions in the fixed income markets in 2018 and 2020 revealed the real risks present.
-Conditions ultimately began to deteriorate in 2022 as the bond bull market came to an end with the worst year on record for bonds, based on the history of the Bloomberg Aggregate Bond Index going back to the 1970’s.
+Conditions ultimately began to deteriorate in 2022 as the bond bull market came to an end with the worst year on record for the asset class, based on the history of the Bloomberg Aggregate Bond Index going back to the 1970’s.
 Investors with exposure to alpha had the potential to hold up well, but “being the market” meant being down double-digits, and leveraged beta exposure, in many cases, resulted in a portfolio meltdown.

 RFXIX has outperformed the traditional fixed income benchmarks since 2009.